Bill Henson: Images seized

-On 22 May 2008, the opening night of Bill Henson's 2007–2008 exhibition at the Roslyn Oxley9 Gallery in Paddington, Sydney, was canceled after eight individual complaints were made to Police voicing concerns about an email invitation from the Gallery to a "Private View" that depicted photographs of a nude 13-year-old girl.
+On 22 May 2008, the opening night of Bill Henson's 2007–2008 exhibition at the Roslyn Oxley9 Gallery in Paddington, Sydney, was cancelled after eight individual complaints were made to Police voicing concerns about an email invitation from the Gallery to a "Private View" that depicted photographs of a nude 13-year-old girl.
 Hetty Johnston, a child protection advocate also lodged a complaint with the New South Wales police.

 On the same day a Sydney Morning Herald columnist, Miranda Devine, had also written a scathing article in response to viewing the email invitation, which precipitated heated talk-back and media discussion throughout the day.
 In the process of removing the images from the Gallery, Police found more photographs of naked children on exhibition among various large format photographs of nonfigurative subjects, which they later sought to examine for the purposes of determining their legal status under the NSW Crimes Act and child protection legislation.
-Following discussions with the Gallery and a decision by Henson, the Gallery canceled the opening and postponed the show.
+Following discussions with the Gallery and a decision by Henson, the Gallery cancelled the opening and postponed the show.

 It was announced on 23 May that a number of the images in the exhibition had been seized by police local Area Commander Alan Sicard, with the intention of charging Bill Henson, the Gallery, or both with "publishing an indecent article" under the Crimes Act.
 The seized images were also removed from the Roslyn Oxley9 Gallery website, where remainder of the series could be viewed online.

 The situation provoked a national debate on censorship.
 In a televised interview, Prime Minister Kevin Rudd stated that he found the images "absolutely revolting" and that they had "no artistic merit".
-These views swiftly drew censure from members of the 'creative stream' who attended the 2020 Summit convened by Rudd (18-19 April 2008), led by actress Cate Blanchett.
+These views swiftly drew censure from members of the "creative stream" who attended the 2020 Summit convened by Rudd (18-19 April 2008), led by actress Cate Blanchett.